Cotignac waterfalls and towers

 Bridge over the Cassole on the Chemin de la Chapelle Saint-Martin

 We continue along the road and come to the Saint Martin chapel.
-It has been documented since 1174, and the Cotignac cemetery was here up until the 16th century.
+It has been documented since 1174.
+The Cotignac cemetery was here up until the 16th century.
 Today the area with the fields and the scattered houses is called Saint-Martin.
-The outer walls are newly renovated, but in 2019 the inside of the chapel was still bare and dusty.
+The outer walls are renovated, but in 2019 the inside of the chapel was still bare and dusty.
 It is usually closed.

 You may be able to take a look across the two naves by walking around the ruined house to the right and looking in through a side window.